-- 1. To establish parking policies that support human-scaled environments. - To minimize the impact of sidewalk interruptions and conflict points on the walkability of the public realm. - 3.
+- 1. To establish parking policies that support human-scaled environments. - 2.
+To minimize the impact of sidewalk interruptions and conflict points on the walkability of the public realm. - 3.
 To minimize excessive and inefficient off-street parking lots that result in lost opportunities to develop new buildings that expand business and the tax base. - 4.
 To encourage the use of public transportation, bicycling, and walking in lieu of motor vehicle use when a choice of travel mode exists. - B. Off-Street Parking Requirements.
 The minimum number of off-street parking spaces required for residential, commercial, and mixed uses in the VCN and B shall be consistent with the requirements on Table 2 below.
 Where a use is not addressed on Table 2, then such use will be consistent with the requirements of Table 1 in Section 760.6.
-The minimum number of off-street parking spaces in the VCN, GB, and HBD shall be consistent with Table 1 above and in Table 2 below.
-Any parking spaces in excess of the given standards shall require a Special Permitfrom the Planning Board.
-Outdoor seating cafes and accessory buildings are exempt from off-street parking requirements.
+Outdoor seating cafes and accessory buildings are exempt from off-street parking requirements at the discretion of the Planning Board.